10 Mins Read

 I was really looking forward to trying Nature’s Fynd.
 The fact that they make plant-based food using NASA-inspired technology and volcanic microbes from Yellowstone makes the sci-fi nerd in jump up for joy.
 They currently have 2 flavors out: Original and Chive & Onion and I tried both.

 Nature’s Fynd cream cheese is smooth, creamy, and tangy.
 It is a very very close second runner-up, which says a lot since it’s 100% plant-based.
 The Original is cheesy with a nice tang and you can really taste both the chive and onion in the Chive & Onion.
-It’s fungi-based and made via fermentation, and the cpmany says the same process that’s been used for centuries to make all real dairy cheese.
+It’s fungi-based and made via fermentation, aka the same process that’s been used for centuries to make all real dairy cheese.

 Ingredients: Dairy-Free FyTM Milk (Water, Nutritional Fungi Protein), Coconut Oil, Sugar, Contains less than 2% of Mushroom Extract, Salt, Lactic Acid, Guar Gum, Cultures.